Our mandate and priorities

 Our Priorities

-EUAM Ukraine has five priorities through which it supports reform of Ukraine’s civilian security sector.
+The Mission has four priorities through which it supports the reform of Ukraine’s civilian security sector and builds the capacity to respond to wartime challenges and post-war related needs.

 Our Cross-Cutting Measures